◆Tenmusu (Shrimp Tempura Riceballs)

 While eating what you cook, let's talk a lot about Nagoya, wonderful tourist spots around Japan, your country, and more!

-These experiences have become a great treasure for me, and even now I sometimes cook and remember those days with nostalgia.
+These experiences have become a precious treasure for me, and even today I sometimes recreate those dishes with fond memories of my days overseas.

 The closest station